brandonchaffee/expopulo-libre/docs/moderation-appendix.rst

 ================    ====================================================
 Name                ``affirm``

-Description         | Initailizes an affirm after a response has been challenged.
+Description         | Initializes an affirm after a response has been challenged.
 If the challenge was
-                    | against the response, the affirming sender is inidicating that the response remains
+                    | against the response, the affirming sender is indicating that the response remains
                     | valid and should therefore be able to retrieve disbursements.
 If the challenge was
                     | for the response, the sender is indicating that the response does not satisfy the
-                    | query and should therefore not recieve the query's staked bounty amount.
+                    | query and should therefore not receive the query's staked bounty amount.

 Contract            ``Moderation.sol``